 Explore the golden architecture of Jaisalmer, located in the Thar Desert

 Relax as you cruise through the stillness of the Kerala Backwaters

 Admire the architecture of the multi-religious city of Kochi

 If the dates we have available for this tour don't suit your needs, or you are not sure travelling as part of a group is for you, maybe a Private Departure would be more ideal.
 Based on exactly the same itinerary as the group tour, our Private Departures give you the freedom to choose your own departure date and simply enjoy your holiday with your family, your partner, or your friends.
-On most Private Departures your tour will be led by an English speaking driver and you will be met by local guides at each site.
+On Private Departures your tour will be led by an English speaking local guides in each destination